Samoa: State religion

 In June 2017, an Act was passed changing the country's constitution to include a reference to the Trinity.
 As amended, Article 1 of the Samoan Constitution states that "Samoa is a Christian nation founded on God the Father, the Son and the Holy Spirit".
 According to The Diplomat, "What Samoa has done is shift references to Christianity into the body of the constitution, giving the text far more potential to be used in legal processes."
 The preamble to the constitution already described the country as "an independent State based on Christian principles and Samoan custom and traditions."

 Military and police

 Samoa has no formal defence structure or regular armed forces.
 It has informal defence ties with New Zealand, which is required to consider any request for assistance from Samoa under the bilateral Treaty of Friendship of 1962.

 Officers of the national police force, the Samoa Police Service, are regularly unarmed, but may be armed in exceptional circumstances with ministerial approval.
-In 2022 there are about 900–1,100 police officers in Samoa.
+As of 2022 there are between 900 and 1,100 police officers in Samoa.

 Geography

 Samoa lies south of the equator, about halfway between Hawaii and New Zealand, in the Polynesian region of the Pacific Ocean.
-The total land area is 2,842 km2, consisting of the two large islands of Upolu and Savai'i (which together account for 99% of the total land area) and eight small islets.
+The total land area is 2,842 km2, consisting of the two large islands of Upolu and Savaiʻi (which together account for 99% of the total land area) and eight small islets.